How to do marketing of Telco infrastructure in digital channels

 In a news cycle dominated by coronavirus and Brexit negotiations, it is hardly surprising that telecommunications infrastructure investment hardly gets a look in.
 But peer more closely and this is actually a bit of a turning point for telecoms infrastructure in the UK.
-And it’s a good moment to start speaking to your customers about network upgrades and expansions.
+Furthermore it’s a good moment for you to start speaking to your customers about network upgrades and expansions.

 In January, Ofcom set out proposals on “supercharging investment in fibre broadband” to “transform the business case for fibre investment” alongside a £5 billion spending package for rural areas.
 Infrastructure was also a major plank in the ‘Statement of Strategic Priorities for telecommunications, the management of radio spectrum, and postal services’ published by the government last year.